Pikeville Brain Injury Lawyer

 See a doctor immediately and tell someone in authority about the accident that led to the brain injury.
 In the case of a car accident, this means alerting the police about the crash.
 If you suffer a head injury on the job, alert your supervisor as soon as possible, preferably in writing once you are able to do so.

-When considering number of deaths from TBI, motor vehicle crashes were the second leading cause – 26 percent – behind accidental slips and falls.
+When considering number of deaths from TBI, motor vehicle crashes and unintentional falls were also leading causes.

-TBI can produce a number of physical, cognitive, social, emotional, and behavioral effects.
+TBI can produce a number of physical, cognitive, social, emotional and behavioral effects.
 Many victims experience significant changes to otherwise normal lives.
-It is estimated that brain injuries have caused around five million Americans to need lifetime help in order to manage daily activities.
+It is estimated that brain injuries have caused around 5 million Americans to need lifelong help in order to manage daily activities.